pola-rs/polars-book/user_guide/src/howcani/combining_data/joining.md

 ### Outer join

 The `outer` join produces a `DataFrame` that contains all the rows from both `DataFrames`.
-Columns are null, if the join key does not exist in the `DataFrame`.
+Columns are null, if the join key does not exist in the source `DataFrame`.
 Doing an `outer` join on the two `DataFrames` from above produces a similar `DataFrame` to the `left` join:

 ```python
 {{#include ../../examples/combining_data/outer_join_example.py:16:16}}